z4yx/lla/plugins/code_complexity/README.md

-# LLA Code Complexity Plugin
+# lla Code Complexity Plugin

 A code analysis plugin for `lla` that performs real-time complexity analysis of source code.